 6.3.4 Where can I get a CD-i application to use with my Video-CD creation tool?

 If your Video-CD creation tool does not include a CD-i application by default, or if you want to replace the bundled CD-i application with another more sophisticated version, you can download the official Philips Video-CD on CD-i version 3.2 and 4.1.1 releases from the CD-i Application Downloads page.
 Refer to What version of the CD-i application should be used for the different Video-CD versions? to decide on what version to use.

 6.4 I have a Video-CD.
 Why won't it play on my CD-i?

 It is known that several so-called Video-CDs exist that do not play on a CD-i player.
 This is mainly the case with certain titles from China and the Far East.
 Mostly, this is due to the absence of a CD-i application on the disc.
-As mentioned before, such a CD-i application is a mandatory requirement for a Video-CD, and a disc that does not include it violates the license terms (but this is often the case with illegal discs for which no license fees were payed in the first place!).
+As mentioned before, such a CD-i application is a mandatory requirement for a Video-CD, and a disc that does not include it violates the license terms (but this is often the case with illegal discs for which no license fees were paid in the first place!).
 When no 'Play CD-I' button appears when you load the disc in a CD-i player, or when it does appear but the player resets moments after you selected this button, you can be fairly sure that this is the reason the disc won't play.
-It has nothing to do with CD-i being unable to play some Video-CD discs (2.0) as is sometimes incorrectly stated in newsgroups among others.
+It has nothing to do with CD-i being unable to play some Video-CD discs (like 2.0) as is sometimes incorrectly stated.

 If the application does show up, but the video freezes immediately or after a few minutes, then your MPEG is probably out of spec.
 Refer to Why does the video on my home made Video-CD freeze?